tomhrr/cosh/doc/all.md

 #### Functions

-All `String`s are quoted by default.
+All `string`s are quoted by default.
 The semicolon character will cause the definition associated with the last string on the stack to be
 executed:

     $ 1 2 + ;
     3

-A semicolon may be appended to the `String`:
+A semicolon may be appended to the `string`:

     $ 1 2 +;
     3

-A newline acts as an implicit semicolon, when the last `String` on the stack has an associated definition:
+A newline acts as an implicit semicolon, when the last `string` on the stack has an associated definition:

     $ 1 2 + ; 1 2 + ; +
     6

-`Function`s are defined like so:
+Functions are defined like so:

     $ : add-1 1 + ; ,,
     $ 1 add-1